Cirrocumulus is a relatively rare cloud, forming ripples which may resemble honeycomb.

 Cirrocumulus clouds are made up of lots of small white clouds called cloudlets, which are usually grouped together at high levels.
 Composed almost entirely from ice crystals, the little cloudlets are regularly spaced, often arranged as ripples in the sky.

-Cirrocumulus can sometimes appear to look like the scaly skin of a fish and are sometimes referred to as a "mackerel skies".
+Cirrocumulus can sometimes appear to look like the scaly skin of a fish and is referred to as a mackerel sky.

 How do cirrocumulus clouds form?

-Cirrocumulus cloudlets are usually made up of both ice and 'supercooled' water, this means that water remains a liquid, even at temperatures well below 0oC.
+Cirrocumulus cloudlets are usually made up of both ice and 'supercooled' water.
+This means that the water remains a liquid, even at temperatures well below 0oC.
 They form when turbulent vertical currents meet a cirrus layer, creating the puffy cumulus shape.

 Cirrocumulus clouds can also form through contrails, the vapour trails left by planes as they fly through a dry upper troposphere.
 These streaks can spread out and become cirrus, cirrostratus and cirrocumulus.